 Oklahoma's Wild Turkeys

-The wild turkey (Meleagris gallopavo) is represented in Oklahoma by three subspecies: Eastern, Rio Grande and Merriam's.
-Hybridization is possible where their ranges overlap.
+The wild turkey (Meleagris gallopavo) is represented in Oklahoma by three subspecies: Eastern, Rio Grande, and Merriam's.
+Hybridization occurs where their ranges overlap.
 Wild turkeys are large birds, with adult toms often weighing more than 20 pounds.
-Both sexes have long legs and broad wings, and are swift runners and powerful flyers.
-Both have long necks which, when the birds are alter, extend upward to improve visibility.
+Both sexes have long legs and broad wings and are swift runners and powerful flyers.
+Both have long necks which, when the birds are alert, extend upward to improve visibility.
 They also have excellent vision and hearing and both sexes may come to a hunter's call.
-However, only toms are legal during spring hunting season (either sex may be taken in the fall in some counties) and hunters must learn to distinguish between hens and toms.
-Generally males are larger, darker and more brilliantly colored than females.
+However, only toms are legal during fall and spring hunting seasons and hunters must learn to distinguish between hens and toms.
+Generally, males are larger, darker, and more brilliantly colored than females.

 Turkey Management in Oklahoma

 Managing wild turkeys in Oklahoma is a different proposition than it was only decades ago.
 Where once the sole objective was the restoration of wild turkey populations, today’s biologists are faced with new challenges, such as maintaining high carrying capacities by fine-tuning habitat and harvest regulations.
 Modern distributions of the Eastern and Rio Grande subspecies are drastically different from pioneer days, with management philosophies, strategies, and goals differing from one subspecies to the other.